 Review summary: Nikon D600 vs Fujifilm X-T3

 So how do things add up?
 Is there a clear favorite between the Nikon D600 and the Fujifilm X-T3?
+Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.